Yes, we're a little loco · Open Source · MIT License

 🧪 Train an Adapter

-Pick a domain you care about, curate a dataset, fine-tune with Unsloth or MLX, and contribute it back.
+Pick a domain you care about — math, code, business writing, security, legal.
+Curate a dataset, fine-tune, and contribute it back.
 Your specialisation becomes everyone's tool.

 📊 Benchmark & Evaluate